glemiere/driftlock/README.md

 ## Config

 Start by creating a `driftlock.config.json` at the root of your project.
 It allows you to modify the default configuration, for example:

+To generate a full config template, run:

+`driftlock init`

 ```
 {